It took 700,000 men more than 36 years to complete the First Emperor's mausoleum, a 22-square-mile complex guarded by a massive Terracotta Army.

 After breaking into the chambers filled with the motionless, Terracotta Warriors, Xiang Yu’s men set fire to the heavy wooden supports for the underground roof.
 The chambers collapsed, and the figures were crushed where they stood.
 And then they were forgotten for more than two millennia.

-In a way, it was, that is if you hold the head of a Terracotta Warrior upside-down.
 As more pieces emerged, children played with the giant, disassembled action figures.
 Enterprising villagers made off with arrowheads which they knew they could sell.

 Zhao Kangmin, the curator of a small municipal museum and a self-taught scholar of archaeology, arrived soon after the find and recognized the profound importance of the artifacts.